 Mr. Buoniconti has consistently received an AV Preeminent Rating, the highest rating for Ethical Standards and Professional Excellence from the international rating directory, Martindale-Hubbell.
 He is also listed in Boston Magazine and New England Super Lawyers as one of Massachusetts' “Super Lawyer” Attorneys, having previously been identified in the same publications as a “Rising Star”.
 Mr. Buoniconti successfully argued before the Massachusetts Supreme Judicial Court in Leavitt v.
 Brockton Hospital, et al., 454 Mass.
 37, 907 N.E.2d 213 (2009), which is a leading case limiting the potential liability of medical providers to non-patient third parties, holding that generally medical providers have no duty to detain or control their patients.
 Prior to joining Foster & Eldridge, he practiced at a small Park Avenue litigation firm in New York.
 He has contributed to two published articles concerning civil practice procedure.
 He is a frequent lecturer on medical-legal issues and health care law for Continuing Medical Education Risk-Management Programs.

-Mr. Buoniconti also serves as the President of the Board of Directors of Bridge Over Troubled Waters, a not for profit organization whose mission is to transform the lives of homeless and at risk youth by providing a full spectrum of services ranging from emergency housing and runaway services, through longer term housing, counseling, education and vocational services.
+Mr. Buoniconti serves on the Board of Directors of Bridge Over Troubled Waters (and has served as past Chairman of the Board), a not for profit organization whose mission is to transform the lives of homeless and at risk youth by providing a full spectrum of services ranging from emergency housing and runaway services, through longer term housing, counseling, education and vocational services.

 Areas of Practice: Medical Malpractice Defense and Health Care Law, Defense of Medical Professionals before State Licensing Agencies, Commercial Litigation, General Liability Litigation and Civil Litigation.